daos-stack/daos/docs/admin/pool_operations.md

 as a percentage in the range [10-75] with a default of 50.
 Values outside the range are automatically adjusted.

+#### Reintegration mode (reintegration)

+This property controls how reintegration will recover data.
+Two options are supported:
+"data_sync" (default strategy) and "no_data_sync". with "data_sync", reintegration will
+discard pool data and trigger rebuild to sync data.
+While with "no_data_sync", reintegration only updates pool map to include rank.

+NB: with "no_data_sync" enabled, daos won't trigger rebuild to restore the pool data redundancy on the surviving storage engines if there are dead rank events.

 ## Access Control Lists

 Client user and group access for pools are controlled by